nlengine/ai-assistant-example-j/README.md

-# ai-assistant-example
+# ai-assistant-example-j
-A code sample — a simple AI Assistant
+A Java code sample — a simple AI Assistant